raghav1482/blogit/README.md

 # Blogit Blogging Platform

 Blogit is a web application designed to empower users to create and share their blogs easily.
-Whether you're a seasoned writer or just starting, Prompt provides a seamless platform for expressing your thoughts, stories, and ideas.
+Whether you're a seasoned writer or just starting, Blogit provides a seamless platform for expressing your thoughts, stories, and ideas.

 ## Table of Contents